 The Technics AZ80 are impressive for sports and fitness use.
 They're exceptionally portable buds that have a comfortable fit and great stability.
 They're also well-built, and the buds themselves are certified IPX4 against water splash damage, so they won't be the reason you forego running in the rain.
 Their seven-hour battery life will be enough to get you through all but the most grueling endurance events without a recharge from the case.
 Plus, their three-way Bluetooth multi-point means you can connect to your phone and smartwatch simultaneously, with a device to spare.

-The Technics AZ80 are good for office use.
+The Technics AZ80 are good for office work.
 They have a comfortable, stable fit, and their seven-hour battery life can get you through most of the workday with the ANC enabled.
 The ANC will also ensure that background office distractions are minimal, effectively blocking out the sound of chatty coworkers and the collective squeals of delight when someone brings a box of doughnuts to share.
 They also don't leak very much audio, so you don't need to worry about disturbing anyone, even if you like to crank your tunes to the max.
-The integrated mic's recording quality is passable but makes your voice sound both thin and muffled, so you'll want to consider a dedicated mic setup if you plan on using them for work calls.
+The integrated mic's recording quality is passable but makes your voice sound both thin and muffled.

-The Technics EAH-AZ80 are not suitable for wireless gaming.
+The Technics EAH-AZ80 aren't suitable for wireless gaming.
 While they can connect to your PC or console via Bluetooth, latency will likely be too high for a smooth gaming experience.

 You can't use the Technics AZ80 wired, so they're not suitable for this use.

-The Technics EAH-AZ80 are okay for phone calls.
-Their integrated mic's recording quality isn't bad, and you'll be understandable on calls, but your voice will sound thin and a little muffled.
-It does an okay job of separating your voice against moderately noisy backgrounds, like the hustle and bustle of a busy street, but it struggles with passing trains and other very loud sounds.
-That said, they're comfortable enough to wear for long family group calls, and their great noise isolation performance means you can focus on the conversation without background distractions.
+The Technics EAH-AZ80 are passable for phone calls.
+Their integrated mic's recording quality isn't bad, and you'll be understandable on calls, but your voice will sound slightly thin and a little muffled.
+It does an okay job of separating your voice against moderately noisy backgrounds, like the hustle and bustle of a busy street, but it struggles with passing trains and other very loud sounds

-The Technics EAH-AZ80 come in two color variants: 'Black' and 'Silver.'
+The Technics EAH-AZ80 come in three color variants: 'Black', 'Silver,' and 'Midnight Blue.'
 You can see our unit's label here.
-If you encounter a different variant, please let us know in the forums, and we'll update our review.
+If you encounter a different variant, please let us know in the comments, and we'll update our review.

 The Technics AZ80 are premium wireless in-ears with ANC technology.
 The market for earbuds in this price range is very saturated.
 It puts them in direct competition with excellent in-ears, like the Sony WF-1000XM5 Truly Wireless and the Sennheiser MOMENTUM True Wireless 4.
 The Sony can provide slightly more noise isolation across most of the frequency range, thanks to their excellent foam ear tips, though the Technics do a marginally better job of blocking out bass frequencies, like engine rumble.
-The two share a very similar default sound profile, though the Sony deliver audio more consistently.
-The Technics are better built, though, and if Bluetooth multi-device connectivity is a deciding factor for you, their three-way multipoint helps them stand out from the crowd.
+The Technics are also better built, and if Bluetooth multi-device connectivity is a deciding factor for you, their three-way multipoint helps them stand out from the crowd.
 The three-way multipoint might also give them the edge over the Sennheiser.
-However, the Sennheiser's have a better overall noise isolation performance and a more accurate default bass and mid-range response.
-However, the Technics have a more comfortable fit and, like the Sony, feature LDAC support for high-resolution audio streaming.
+However, the Sennheiser have a better overall noise isolation performance.
+That said, the Technics have a more comfortable fit and, like the Sony, feature LDAC support for high-resolution audio streaming.

 Check out our recommendations for the best wireless Bluetooth earbuds, the best noise cancelling earbuds, and the best wireless earbuds for Android.

-The Sennheiser MOMENTUM True Wireless 4 and the Technics EAH-AZ80 True Wireless are premium buds with premium feature sets.
+The Sennheiser MOMENTUM True Wireless 4 and the Technics EAH-AZ80 are premium buds with premium feature sets.
 They both offer a comparable battery life performance and are similarly well-constructed.
-The Sennheiser have a more balanced bass and mid-response with their default sound profile, but the Technics have a more accurate treble response.
 While both provide a great level of attenuation against ambient sound, the Sennheiser have the edge here, blocking out more external noise across the entire frequency range.
 That said, the Technics have a more comfortable fit and LDAC support, and they feature three-way Bluetooth multi-device connectivity for staying connected to multiple devices on the go.

 The Technics EAH-AZ80 have a beveled teardrop design that's similar to other premium wireless in-ears like the Sony WF-1000XM5 Truly Wireless or the Sennheiser MOMENTUM True Wireless 4.
 They're made of smooth plastic and aluminum, with a shiny finish on the exterior plate that tapers to matte on the other side and a gold Technics logo embossed on the front.
 They're available in 'Black' and 'Silver' color variants.